bhauman/figwheel-main/docs/quick_start.md

 already available so we don't have to explicitly require it.

 Now let's change the namespace.
-Go to the `src/hello/cruel_world.cljs` and change the `what-kind?` function so it returns `"Cruel No More"` and then save the file.
+Go to the `src/hello/cruel_world.cljs` source file and change the `what-kind?` function so it returns `"Cruel No More"` and then save the file.
+It should look like this:

 ```clojure
 (ns hello.cruel-world)